celestiaorg/docs/docs/nodes/mocha-testnet.md

 ## RPC endpoints

-The RPC endpoint is to allow users to interact with Celestia's nodes by making querying the node's state and broadcasting transactions on the Celestia network.
+The RPC endpoint is to allow users to interact with Celestia's nodes by querying the node's state and broadcasting transactions on the
+Celestia network.
 The default port is 26657.

 Below is a list of RPC endpoints you can use to connect to Mocha Testnet: